 What Are Indices and How Are They Traded?

-Indices are a way to measure the performance of a particular stock market or sector.
-They are calculated based on the prices of a basket of stocks and are often used as a benchmark for the overall health of the market.
+Indices measure the performance of a particular stock market or sector.
+Calculated from the prices of a basket of shares, they are often used as benchmarks for overall market health.
 There are several ways to trade indices, including:

 - Buying index shares: This involves buying a portfolio of stocks that replicates the composition of the index.
 For example, if you want to invest in the DAX 40 index, you can buy shares in all 40 companies that make up the index.